Cukal

 Cukal (definiteness 'Cukali') is a massif situated at the southernmost edge of the Albanian Alps.
-It is bordered by the river valleys of Kir in the northwest, Lesniqe in the northeast and Drin in the south.
+It is bounded by the river valleys of Kir to the northwest, Lesniqe to the northeast and Drin to the south.

 Geology

 Extending in the shape of a dome with a northeast–southwest orientation, the massif has a length of 24 km and a width of 8 km and is part of the Krastë-Cukal tectonic zone.
 Composed primarily of Mesozoic limestone, flysch, Paleogene and less of shale and effusive rocks, it has a wrinkled, blocky and scaly structure, highly fragmented by the powerful tectonic movements of the Pliocene-Quaternary.

 The central section of the massif is marked by several prominent peaks, including Mbilqeth 1734 m, Cukal 1721 m, Vila 1514 m and Maja e Bardhë 1548 m.
 Fusha e Lqethit, a pit-like formation rising at an elevation of 1323 m, lies between these peaks.
 The massif is deeply divided by numerous streams originating from its center and flowing into Kir and Drin, creating a harsh alpine environment.